 More often than not you do not need these upgrades.

-You current car insurance likely covers you for rentals.
+You current car insurance likely covers you for rentals (and sometimes even the credit card you pay with may cover you as well – look into the benefits that your credit cards provide).
 The fear of being slapped with a large bill should you have some sort of accident can really open up people’s wallets.

-When you are put on the spot right and asked if you need it, if you are uninformed you may be forking over cash that you don’t need to.
-The best way to be sure, is to call your auto insurance provider ahead of time to see what your options are.
+When you are put on the spot and asked if you need it, if you are uninformed you may be forking over cash that you don’t need to spend.
+The best way to be sure is to call your auto insurance provider ahead of time to see what your options are.

-If you haven’t any insurance, then you probably want to add it to your rental.
+If you don’t have insurance, then you probably want to add it to your rental.
 Same goes for driving overseas.

 Of course, if you are overseas or do not have access to a smartphone, you can always plan ahead and print out directions.
 Does Mapquest ring a bell?